Understanding the Differences between Western vs Japanese Reiki

-If you’ve been practicing or exploring Reiki for a while, you may have come across discussions about Japanese Reiki and Western Reiki and wondered—what’s the difference?
+If you’ve been practicing or exploring Reiki for a while, you may have come across discussions about Japanese Reiki and Western Reiki and wondered - what’s the difference and why is it important?

 In this article, I will do my best to clarify the distinction, providing insight into how Reiki evolved after leaving Japan and why certain aspects of the original teachings were lost or altered along the way.